dashingsoft/pyarmor/docs/tutorial/getting-started.rst

 * runtime error internationalization
 * cross platform, multiple platforms and multiple Python version

-Also you may be instersting in this guide :doc:`../how-to/security`
+Also you may be interesting in this guide :doc:`../how-to/security`

 How the documentation is organized
 ==================================